RobSmithDev/NeuralNetworkGA1/README.md

 # NeuralNetworkGA1
-Neural Network with Genetic Algorithms Experiment 1 (food and water)
+Neural Network with Genetic Algorithms Experiment 1 (food and water) with online demo!

 An experiment using Neural Networks and genetic algorithms I have always found you understand something better if you build it yourself.